Less than truckload (LTL) shipping is a cost-effective and efficient way to move orders that do not take up a full truck's worth of space.

 5. Asset-Light LTL Carriers

 Asset-light LTL carriers try to maximize their coverage area while minimizing the amount of trucks, drivers and terminals they own.
-They do this by relying on driver capacity of smaller LTL providers.
+They do this by relying on driver capacity of other truckload and LTL providers.

-Asset-light carriers will usually complete long-haul hub transfers using intermodal or full truckload shipping, then outsource the final mile deliveries to regional LTL carriers.
+Asset-light carriers will usually complete long-haul hub transfers using intermodal or full truckload shipping, then outsource the final-mile deliveries to regional or sub-regional LTL carriers.

-They are less common than national and regional carriers.
+They are much less common than national, multi-regional and regional carriers.

 Examples: Clearlane Freight, Frontline Freight

-Potential drawbacks: Your product will likely change terminals more often, pass through more than one carrier and my ride on the train via intermodal.
+Your product may be handled more often, pass through more than one carrier and may ride on the rail via intermodal.
 This will often add up to longer transits, more product handling and less control of your product while in transit.

 6. Load-to-Ride LTL Carriers

-Load-to-ride LTL carriers focus on easy-to-handle, long-range shipments.
+Load-to-ride LTL carriers focus on bulky and/or long-range shipments.

 These carriers operate somewhat similar to multi-stop truckload carriers, in that one driver will pick up multiple shippers’ freight and deliver them straight through — there are less (or no) stops at terminals, and more direct delivery routes.